debhem/OptFor-EU_WP1/README.md

 __Outputs__: NetCDF files for daily, monthly, yearly, and seasonal aggregated runoff data saved in the same directory.
              The naming convention for outputs follows the format: [climate_variable]_[TIMEFRAME]_[YEAR].nc

-__Prerequisites__: CDO (Climate Data Operators) must be installed and accessible from the command line.
-                   A valid EURO-CORDEX grid file (CERRA_lonlatgrid.txt)
 ##